gdanezis/Design_and_Professional_Skills/Docs/sylabus.md

          * Plotting an interactive map with pubs as an PNG image: Model-View-Controller concepts.
        * _Demo or die: The MIT Media Lab doctrine._

- 7. Networking and Concurrency.
+ 7. _Web Technologies, Security and Usability._
        * _Basics of client Server technologies._
          * HTML, CSS, JS, and all that.
          * Modern back-end architectures: MVC, and micro-services.
          * The Python Flask framework.
-       * Building a web app: Rating Pubs.
+       * _Building a web app: Rating Pubs._
+         * Testing web applications, with Selenium.
          * Capturing user input.
          * Malformed input and security concerns.
          * Cross side scripting, and insecure inputs.
          * Solution: sanitization.

- 8. XXX
+       * _Security in Computer Systems._
+         * Computer Misuse and Cybercrime.
+         * Basic concepts of software security and information security.
+         * Professional obligations to produce safe & secure systems.
+         * Testing for Security
+       * _User interfaces and User Interactions._
+         * How can you tell that your system is usable?
+         * UX and Design.
+         * Techniques to test usability of a system.
+         * Accesibility and human dignity in design.

+ 8. _Concurrency, Correctness and Performance._
  9. XXX